databricks/terraform-provider-databricks/docs/resources/job.md

 * `on_start` - (Optional) (List) list of emails to notify on failure
 * `on_success` - (Optional) (List) list of emails to notify on failure

+### Exported attributes

+In addition to all arguments above, the following attributes are exported:

+* `url` - URL of the job on the given workspace

 ## Access Control

 By default, all users can create and modify jobs unless an administrator [enables jobs access control](https://docs.databricks.com/administration-guide/access-control/jobs-acl.html).
 With jobs access control, individual permissions determine a user’s abilities.